Rhythm Tengoku: Development

-The Bon Odori stage is based on the Japanese Bon Festival.
+The "Bon Odori" stage is based on a Japanese Bon Festival.

 The game's development began sometime in 2002, under the working title of Rhythm IQ, when Kazuyoshi Osawa had created a tech demo for the GBA where players could play a drum kit, with each button on the console being designated to a different drum.
-The Drum Lessons and Concert Hall modes are directly derived from this original concept for the final game, four years later.
+The Drum Lessons and Live modes are directly derived from this original concept for the final game, four years later.
 Originally, the Rhythm Games would have been separated in categories, with each one specializing in different aspects of rhythm; but the ultimate decision was to have the games assorted, with the reasoning being that sorting the games like that could have made the progression much more monotonous.

 In 2004, Tsunku brought his proposal to Nintendo of a rhythm game that did not rely on visual indicators for its rhythm.
 Osawa was wary that people would enjoy it due to its lack of a music score as he felt that it might only appeal to a niche audience.
 It was decided to be released on the GBA due to Osawa's desire for a smaller screen and portability.
 Several of the game's staff members came to Tokyo for development research and inspiration to take dance lessons in order to improve their rhythm by the recommendation of the game's music composer Tsunku, dancing to the music of Remixes 1, 2, and 4.
 One stage that made an impression was Rhythm Tweezers, a level that featured an onion with a face from which players pluck its hair.
 It was originally going to be a real face, but it was deemed "a little too gross."
 Another stage is called The Bon Odori and is based on the real-world Japanese Bon Festival.

-The music in Rhythm Tengoku is sequenced, as there was not enough space to put streamed music into the game.
-To save space on the GBA cartridge, the game's music is stored as MIDIs, and it uses its own soundfont for its instrument samples in the music and the in-game sound effects.
-Several vocal songs were made for the game.
-In Karate Man, a theme based on a poem in the Rhythm Poem Collection titled "Karate Rhythm" is present.
-Ami Tokito provided the vocals for the song used in The Bon Odori, and her song, "Love's Honey Sweet Angel" is used in the 3rd Remix.
-"WISH - I Can't Wait For You" by Soshi Tanaka is used in the 5th Remix.